 - Facility maintenance and upgrades: Maintaining and improving our school facilities is crucial for creating an optimal learning environment.
 Funds can be used for necessary repairs and upgrades to school buildings and facilities, including HVAC systems and general maintenance.
 These improvements ensure that our schools remain safe, up to code, and equipped to meet the needs of today’s students.

 The revenue from this one-cent tax can help improve school facilities and provide safety, security and support for our students.
-If approved, McLean County will join surrounding counties that are already investing in their schools through this sales tax.
-Our goal is to support our property taxpayers and provide quality and supportive schools our students need and our community expects.

 School district leaders believe now is the right time to bring this question forward to voters due to financial challenges faced by all schools in the county, including rising costs, aging facilities and increased safety, security and support needs for students.
 Many schools across the county are facing critical facility needs as schools built in different eras require significant updates to meet safety, security and learning standards.